 Rode VideoMic Pro

-The Rode VideoMic Pro is the best on-camera shotgun mic that gives you a ton of flexibility.
+The Rode VideoMic Pro is a great on-camera shotgun mic that gives you a ton of flexibility.
 The standout feature on the Pro model is the +20dB level boost, allowing you to get cleaner audio from farther away.
 It also has a 0dB and -10dB setting, a flat and 80Hz high pass filter, and very low self-noise.
 The integrated Rycote Lyre shock mount is the best out there.

 Another big benefit is the position of the mount and the back of the microphone allow you to use the eyepiece on your camera with the microphone attached to the shoe.
 It doesn’t stick out behind the camera.